andi242/gitopen.nvim/README.md

 Check and open the git url in the default web browser.

-The plugin grabs the output of `git ls-remote --get-url`, checks if ssh or plain http and opens in the browser.
+The plugin grabs the output of `git ls-remote --get-url` in the current workdir,
+checks if ssh or plain http, reformats if necessary and opens the URL in the browser.
-Should work with any git hoster (codeberg, github, local hosted, ...)
+Should work with any git hoster (codeberg, github, self hosted, ...).

+If the current workdir is not a git repo, it only prints a message.

 ## Installation